cubitouch/energy-data-exploration/dashboards/src/energy-performance-certificates.md

 <div class="note">

-There seem to be proportionally more well rated properties on the ground floor than on other floors.
+There seem to be proportionally less well rated properties on the ground floor than on other floors.

-Assumption #3 - incorrect ❌
+Assumption #3 - confirmed ✅

 </div>